-The Astrodome is threatened with both neglect and demolition.
-The NFL’s Oilers left town in 1996, the MLB’s Astros relocated to Minute Maid Park in downtown Houston in 2000, and a new NFL franchise, the Houston Texans, began their run in 2002 in the new Reliant Stadium adjacent to the Astrodome.
-In 2006, the final tenant moved out of the Astrodome, leaving Houston's "lonely landmark" without a use.
-The City of Houston, citing code violations, shuttered the structure in 2008, and it remains vacant today.
-Despite numerous proposals and potential investors in the past five years, no private entity has been successful in identifying and financing a reuse for the structure.
+The Astrodome is threatened with neglect and demolition.
+The NFL Oilers left Houston in 1996, the MLB Astros relocated to Minute Maid Park in 2000, and a new NFL franchise, the Houston Texans, began their run in 2002 in the new Reliant Stadium, which is adjacent to the Astrodome.
+In 2006, the final tenant moved out of the Dome, leaving Houston's "lonely landmark" without a use.
+Citing code violations, the City of Houston shuttered the structure in 2008.
+It remains vacant today.

 Ways To Help

 Contact Harris County Commissioners Court and urge them to save the Dome.